Eddie James: Apprehension and sentencing

 On September 28, 1993, America's Most Wanted (AMW) broadcast information related to the case, resulting in hundreds of viewer phone calls.
 Several tips indicated that he was traveling west.
 On October 5, 1993, the program broadcast an updated version with new information added from tips after the previous broadcast.
 The next day, a viewer spotted James at the California state unemployment office in Bakersfield and contacted authorities.
 Once in police custody, he gave two taped statements.

 On April 5, 1995, James pleaded guilty to two counts of first-degree murder, and one count each of aggravated child abuse, attempted sexual battery, kidnapping, grand theft, and grand theft auto.
 He also pleaded no contest to two counts of capital sexual battery charged by separate information.

 On August 18, 1995, James was sentenced to death for the murders of Toni Neuner and Betty Dick, as well as sentences ranging from 15 years to life on the other charges.
 He was incarcerated at Florida State Prison in Raiford, Florida.

 Execution

 Following the execution of Jessie Hoffman Jr. on March 18, 2025, James was one of four inmates scheduled to be executed over a three-day period, from March 18 to 20, 2025.
 The other two were Aaron Gunches of Arizona (executed March 19, 2025), and Wendell Grissom of Oklahoma (executed March 20, 2025).
 James was executed on March 20 shortly after 8 p.m., with his execution taking place approximately nine hours after Grissom's execution; he was pronounced dead at 8:15 p.m. after receiving a three-drug lethal injection.
 There was a two-hour delay between when James's execution was scheduled to take place and when it was ultimately carried out, although Florida officials did not explain the reason for the delay.
+James did not give a final statement before his execution.